Bockey/Rainy-days-ca/README.md

 # Through Course Assignment

-Through course assignment.
 Started with design in XD, then coded with html and css, and later added functionality through JS.

 Used tools like Hotjar to improve user experience.